-Marketing self-published books is not easy.
-But these book promotion and book marketing strategies for self-published authors actually work to sell books.
+Marketing a self-published book is not easy.
+These book promotion and book marketing strategies for self-published authors actually work to sell books.

 You’ve spent hours researching, writing, and self-publishing your book.
 Now, you want to reap the benefits of selling it yourself.
 But how do you promote your book and get more sales?

-Too many new authors believe that once their book is written, the sales will just come pouring in and they will make a bundle.
+Too many new authors believe that once their book is written and published, the sales will just come pouring in and they will make a bundle.
 Sadly, this illusion is shattered when they receive a royalty check.

 - Why book signing events don’t work